 - The sponsor is responsible for assuring that the activities of the sponsored individual or group are carried out in accordance with the expectations delineated in the College Policy on Freedom of Public Expression and these Guidelines.

-- The sponsor must be clearly identified in all publicity materials, and at the beginning of the event itself.
+- The sponsor must be clearly identified in all publicity materials and at the event’s beginning.

 - If the College determines that additional security measures are necessary to assure compliance with the Policy on Freedom of Public Expression, the sponsor must agree to such additional security and shall be responsible for the cost of these additional security measures.

 TIME, PLACE, & MANNER CONSIDERATIONS

 Public expression activities may be restricted while classes are in session, Monday through Friday, 8 a.m. to 6 p.m.